starlite19/odin-members-only/README.md

 - Members can see the author and date on messages
 - Users can become an admin by entering a secret passcode (upgraded to admin status)
 - Admin can see author and date on messages AND delete messages
+- Log out

+Missing Features:
+- No hints on secret codes
+- Cannot delete account
+- No option to view only your own messages
+- Cannot remove/downgrade status